Star Wars Arcade: Gameplay

 The gameplay is similar to that of Atari's 1983 Star Wars arcade game.
 Players pilot an X-wing or a Y-wing in first- or third-person perspective and battle Imperial forces.

-The game has three levels which include intercepting TIE fighters in an asteroid field, destroying a Super Star Destroyer, and making an assault run on a Death Star.
+The game has three levels which include intercepting TIE fighters in an asteroid field, destroying a Super Star Destroyer and making an assault run on a Death Star.
 The arcade cabinet allows two people to play, with one serving as pilot and the other as gunner.

 Reception

-In Japan, Game Machine listed Star Wars Arcade in its June 15, 1994 issue as the sixth most-successful upright/cockpit arcade unit of the month.
+In Japan, Game Machine listed Star Wars Arcade as the sixth most successful upright/cockpit arcade unit of June 1994.

 Electronic Gaming Monthly described it as a decent but disappointing launch game for the 32X.
 They praised the excellent graphics but complained about repetitive gameplay and limited movement.
 GamePro similarly assessed that the game is a decent demonstration of the 32X's graphical capabilities but suffers from repetitive gameplay.
-They also criticized that the controls are convoluted when using a standard three-button gamepad and that in cooperative mode the second player's cursor is difficult to see against certain backgrounds.
-Next Generation called the 32X version "An excellent translation of a good game, and a good hint of what to expect from 32X."
+They also criticized that the controls are convoluted when using a standard three-button gamepad, and that in cooperative mode the second player's cursor is difficult to see against certain backgrounds.
+Next Generation called the 32X version: "An excellent translation of a good game, and a good hint of what to expect from 32X."
 Flux magazine reviewed the 32X version and praised the graphics, the digitized sound bytes although they criticized the "tough" controls.
-They recommend the game for Star Wars fans.
+They recommended the game for Star Wars fans.